hankadev/udacity_data_notes/intro_to_descriptive_statistics/visualizing_data.md

 | 40 - 59     | 5          |
 | 60 - 79     | 5          |

 __Histogram__ is a type of graph which shows the frequency of data items in successive numerical intervals of equal size.
+The data on x-axis are numerical (quantitative) - for example the age.

+__Positively skewed distribution__ means that histogram has most of the data on the left side.
+When there are most of the data on the right side, the histogram has __negatively skewed distribution__.
+When the data of histogram are symmetrical, it has __normal distribution__.

 [Interactivate Histogram Applet](http://www.shodor.org/interactivate/activities/Histogram/)

 ![histogram](https://github.com/hanny21/udacity_data_notes/blob/master/intro_to_descriptive_statistics/histogram.PNG)

+__Bar graph__ shows data with distinct categories (there are no intervals).
+The order of columns does not matter (we can switch them).
+The data on x-axis are categorical (qualitative) - for example the countries.